Kyriosity/read-write/readme+/dev/.net/readme+/cs-malpractice.md

 Nevertheless, let them remain granulated and lightweight with:

 + static members to contract _operators_ (as ++),
-+ default implemetation for placeholders (throw) or optional funcs (do nothing)
++ default implementation for placeholders (which throw) or optional functions (which do nothing)

 ## Extension methods abuse

 The worst case is their usage for multi-inheritance.
 Extending tuples or general types for shortcuts burdens and undermines the whole project.

-Extended methods shall be used for big common features across project or more, comparable to LINQ.
+Extended methods shall be used for big common features across projects or more, comparable to LINQ.

-## Peculiar choice for phantom gains
+## Phantom gains

-Non-generic collections, record structs, rejection of LINQ are suitable when 1) performance is an issue, 2) signally relieved this way.
+Non-generic collections, record structs, and rejection of LINQ are suitable when 1) performance is an issue, 2) better syntax and match with entities (e.g. struct for _x-y-point_ objects).

 ## Implicitly obsolete constructs